seenbuklee/CharMorph_Docs/docs/source/Character editing.rst

   :alt: Export Single Morph
 * Exports Morph as a numpy file with the ``.npy`` file extension

+Note: if you unfamiliar with regex, remove the morph regex expressions when exporting morphlists or multiple morphs.

 Metadata:

 All L2/L3 Morphs must be listed without their extension in their respective ``morphs.json`` files in order to be recognized by the add-on.